iamsogoodlo/QuickNurse/README.md

 └── quicknurse-api/       (Contains server.js, models/, routes/, package.json for backend)
 ```

+## Recent Enhancements

+The platform now supports real-time nurse location tracking, photo-based document
+verification, and fixed pricing with distance and time surcharges.
+Nurses can
+view monthly revenue, jobs taken, and ratings directly on their dashboard.

 ## Prerequisites

 *   Node.js (v18 or later recommended) and npm